-3. Defined Benefit member liabilities
+3) Defined benefit member liabilities

 The Scheme engages Bruce Watson, Fellow of the Institute of Actuaries of Australia from consulting actuaries Brett & Watson Pty Ltd to measure the accrued superannuation liability.
+The Scheme has no information that would lead to adjustments to the assumptions, and which are all unchanged from the previous reporting period.

-2021 \$000 2020 \$000 Accrued benefits 2 135 2 199
+2022 \$000 2021 \$000 Accrued benefits 3 765 2 135

 The actuarial valuation of member liabilities reflects the actuarial assessment of the benefits accrued up to the reporting date and payable to members on retirement, resignation, death and disability.
-The accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2021.
+The accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2022.

-The expected future benefit payments have been determined using the same pensioner mortality assumptions as the 2019 triennial review of the South Australian Superannuation Scheme.
-The actuarial estimation of member liabilities of the Scheme is undertaken annually, as at the end of each financial year.
+The expected future benefit payments have been determined using the 2019 triennial review assumptions relating to mortality, disability, withdrawal, preservation and retirement.
+The actuarial valuation of member liabilities of the Scheme is undertaken annually, as the end of each financial year.